Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 - With no water on the stones, the room feels like a high-heat dry sauna.

-Wellness, Recovery & How People Use Each Sauna
+Wellness Routines & How People Use Each Sauna

-- Loosening of tight muscles after training sessions.
+- A relaxed feeling after training sessions.

 - A “light, refreshed” feeling after sweating and showering.